-To make a great seafood paella, you may want to consider a couple of concepts:
+In order to make great seafood paella, you may want to consider a couple of concepts:

 - To have delicious seafood that gives flavor to the recipe.

 - To choose the right rice type that absorbs all this flavor

 And now that you’ve got the keys to nailing seafood paella, it’s time for you to get down to work – show that you’re a real cook!

 Seafood Paella Ingredients

 The base of this version of traditional seafood paella recipe, contains the fish stock (fumé, in Spanish), usually made with:

 - Fish (rockfish, heads, fish bones…)